aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 * `targets.BatchJob`: Queue an AWS Batch Job
 * `targets.AwsApi`: Make an AWS API call

-### Cross-account targets
+### Cross-account and cross-region targets

-It's possible to have the source of the event and a target in separate AWS accounts:
+It's possible to have the source of the event and a target in separate AWS accounts and regions:

 ```ts
 import { App, Stack } from '@aws-cdk/core';